MichalisEfstathiou/XSPOT-MARKETS/desktop-application-for-windows/how-to....md

 OCO order combines Stop order with Limit order.
 You can set prices for both of these orders and place 2 orders at the same time:

-* You can place it selecting OCO order type in Order entry panel;
+* You can place it selecting OCO order type in Order entry panel:

 ![](../.gitbook/assets/oco.jpg)